macmillan333/ppt-voice-sorter/README.md

 Instead, I am publishing the result of my work, the speakers of all 3,083 lines spoken in Puyo Puyo Tetris, as seen in [names.json](https://github.com/macmillan333/ppt-voice-sorter/blob/master/PPTVoiceSorter/PPTVoiceSorter/Resources/names.json).
 I think this still violates the game's EULA, but since I'm not publishing the transcript itself or any voice clip, I think it's quite unlikely that I'll get into trouble for this.

 To make this name list useful to you, I wrote this tool, PPT Voice Sorter, that you are seeing here.
+It basically only does the "Export" part of PPT Voice Organizer.

+BTW macmillan333 and DJ Hitori are two personas of the same person.
 # PPT Voice Sorter
 The tool that extracts all voice clips and transcripts from Puyo Puyo Tetris, and then sorts them by speaker.
 Only supports Windows at this time.